mjohnson324/MockDoc/README.md

 ---
 ### Doctor Profiles:
+** - Users can view a doctor's information on that doctor's profile page along with past reviews and upcoming open appointments.**

 **Backend:** For demo purposes, doctors are treated like business profiles on Yelp rather than a second set of users.
 - Doctors have associations with specialties, certifications, reviews, and appointments.
 Each doctor's data is stored with several attributes including specialty, education and location.
 - Locations are inputted as postal addresses and stored as geographic coordinates with the aid of the _Geocoder_ gem.